 2. Cotton Balls and Cotton Swabs

 These are items most of us would not give much thought to flushing.
 First of all, they are small.
 Second of all, they are cotton, and cotton is often referenced by toilet paper manufacturers, making it easy for you to feel good about flushing them.
 But don’t.
 They tend to get stuck in the bends of pipes, and since they do not degrade like toilet paper, they simply accumulate and create clogs.

 We hear a lot about how we should get rid of old medication, especially pain killers, which can tempt thieves.
 So what do many people do?
-They dump the medications into the toilet and flush them.
-This is a major problem.
-Medications can contaminate the groundwater, hurt wildlife, and can kill healthy bacteria needed to keep our ecosystem in balance.
+They dump their medications into the toilet and flush them, causing major problems.
+Medications can contaminate the groundwater, injury the wildlife, and can kill healthy bacteria needed to keep our ecosystem in balance.
 Instead, turn your medications in at a safe location.
 Go to www.takebackyourmeds.org to find a location near you.

 4. Dental Floss